 - Deer resistant!
 Perfect for forest and field areas that attract deer

-- Unique bright flowers add dimension and contrast to the garden
+- Unique bicolor flowers add dimension and contrast to the garden

-- Thrives in poor soil, not high maintenance
+- Thrives in poor soil, relatively low maintenance plant

 What Does Hot Lips Salvia Look Like?

-In cooler weather, hot lips salvia has two toned, striking flower petals that are bright white and pink.
+Hot Lips salvia are bushy plants with long thin stems that boast bright flowers.
+In cooler weather, Hot Lips salvia has two toned, striking red and white flowers.
 In hot weather, the entire flower will turn red.

-The petals are small, a medium green (not too vibrant yet not overly muted).
+The petals are small and medium green (not too vibrant yet not overly muted).
 The diamond shaped petals adorn a long stick like branch on the shrub.

 The entire plant is a medium sized evergreen bushy shrub.
 In the right conditions they can outgrow their average size (which is approximately 3 feet high by 3 feet wide).